Michael A. Sawyers

 “The Green Ridge closure cost business in Allegany County $1.6 million,” said Allegany County Commissioner Bill Valentine.

-“There is a lot of energy around this effort,” Gill noted.
+“There is a lot of energy around this effort,” Gill said.
 The secretary urged participants to study successful trail programs from other states.

 Peditto anticipates a public comment period about the St. John’s Rock trail by late summer.
 A 12-month construction period would be required for completion.